Rob Sand

-Robert Howard Sand (born August 12, 1982) is an American lawyer and politician serving as the 33rd Iowa Auditor of State since 2019.
-A member of the Democratic Party, he was the Assistant Attorney General of Iowa from 2010 to 2017.
+Robert Howard Sand (born August 12, 1982) is an American lawyer and politician who has served since 2019 as the 33rd state auditor of Iowa.
+A member of the Democratic Party, he was the assistant attorney general of Iowa from 2010 to 2017.
 In 2018, he ran for state auditor, defeating Republican incumbent Mary Mosiman.
-After considering a run for governor of Iowa in 2022, Sand opted to run for re-election and was the only Democrat to be elected to a statewide office in Iowa in 2022.
+After considering a run for governor of Iowa in 2022, Sand opted to run for reelection and was the only Democrat elected to a statewide office in Iowa in 2022.

-In May 2025, he announced his candidacy for the 2026 Iowa gubernatorial election.
+In May 2025, he announced his candidacy in the 2026 Iowa gubernatorial election.
+He is the Democratic nominee after no other Democrats qualified, and faces Republican businessman and farmer Zach Lahn.

 Early life

 Sand was born in Decorah, Iowa.
-His mother, Leslie, worked as a physical therapist while his father, Kevin, was a doctor.
+His mother, Leslie, worked as a physical therapist and his father, Kevin, was a doctor.
 While he attended Decorah High School, he spent two years lobbying community leaders in Decorah to build a skate park.
 Sand graduated from Decorah High School in 2001.
-Sand enrolled at Brown University, where he was awarded a Harry S. Truman Scholarship.
-He graduated from Brown in 2005 with a bachelor's degree.
+He enrolled at Brown University, where he was awarded a Harry S. Truman Scholarship.

-While he was in college, he spent a semester interning in the Washington, D.C., office of Senator Tom Harkin, a member of the Democratic Party from Iowa.
+While in college, Sand spent a semester interning in the Washington, D.C., office of Senator Tom Harkin.
 He made his first political donation to Howard Dean's 2004 presidential campaign, but missed the Iowa caucus because he was modeling menswear in Milan.
 He also modeled in Paris.
 Sand graduated from Brown with a bachelor's degree in political science in 2005.
 He caucused for Barack Obama's presidential campaign in 2008.

-Sand enrolled at the University of Iowa College of Law, earning his Juris Doctor in 2010.
-In law school, he worked as a law clerk for the Office of the Attorney General in Des Moines, Iowa, and was a summer law clerk at Simmons Perrine Moyer Bergman PLC in Cedar Rapids, Iowa.
+He was admitted to Harvard Law School before enrolling at the University of Iowa College of Law, earning his Juris Doctor in 2010.
+In law school, he worked as a law clerk for the Office of the Attorney General in Des Moines, and was a summer law clerk at Simmons Perrine Moyer Bergman PLC in Cedar Rapids, Iowa.
+He was the editor-in-chief of The Journal of Corporation Law.

 Political career

 Early career

 In 2006, Sand worked as an aide for State Representative Ed Fallon's campaign for governor of Iowa.
-After Fallon lost the primary election, Sand became the campaign manager for Denise O'Brien, the Democratic Party's nominee for Iowa Secretary of Agriculture.
+After Fallon lost the primary election, Sand became the campaign manager for Denise O'Brien, the Democratic nominee for Iowa Secretary of Agriculture.
 While he was on the campaign trail, he met Tom J. Miller, who was Iowa Attorney General at the time.